hogstrom/docs-site/docs/extend/extend-apiml/api-mediation-security.md

     - It is up to the service
     - It should be using Authentication and Authorization Service for authentication

+### Authorization

+Authorization is a method used to determine access rights of an entity.

+In the APIML, the authorization is done by the z/OS security manager ([CA ACF2](https://www.ca.com/us/products/ca-acf2.html), [IBM RACF](https://www.ibm.com/support/knowledgecenter/zosbasics/com.ibm.zos.zsecurity/zsecc_042.htm), [CA Top Secret](https://www.ca.com/us/products/ca-top-secret.html)).
+The authentication token is used as proof of valid authentication.
+The authorization checks, however, are always done by the z/OS security manager.

 ### Truststores and keystores